angular/angular/aio/content/guide/universal.md

 ### Universal in action

-To start rendering your app with Universal on your local system, use the following command.
+To start rendering your application with Universal on your local system, use the following command.

 <code-example language="bash">
 npm run dev:ssr